geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 - Text and source files - txt, markdown, and others.
 - **RTF** - only on Mac OS;

-<strong>File Content Finder</strong> has advanced filtering capabilities
+<strong>File Content Finder</strong> includes advanced filters
-so you can optimise your search and find quickly the right document.
+so you can narrow results and find the right document faster.

 To speed up the process, you can filter out files by type, creation and last modification date, and more.
 Multiple scripts and languages like Russian Cyrillic, Chinese, Japanese and others are supported out of the box.

 The app also supports network file shares (e.g. SMB, FTP, AFP)